 “I do,” Sophia replied.

 “Then do what I ask,” Lilith ordered.
 Sophia had no intention of setting this creature free without striking a deal.
-She knew she was potentially dealing with a Deviless, Hell (literally) the first demon, or so the stories told.
+She knew she was potentially dealing with a demoness, hell (maybe), the first demon, or so the stories told.
 She still did not believe, not really, but why take an unnecessary risk?
 She was going to protect herself first.
-“You have said you never lie,” this was not so much a question; it was more of a statement.
+“You have said you never lie.”
+This was not a question; it was a statement.

 “Then I have two conditions.”
 Lilith had been about to ask her to name them, but Sophia continued.
 “One, I want to be free to do what I want.
-I don’t want anyone in this castle to ever look for me.
-Two, I never want to see, hear, feel, sense you or any of your minions ever again, or anyone connected with you.
-You must never attempt to contact, harm or otherwise interfere with my life after this point.”
+I don’t want anyone in this castle to look for me.
+Two, I never want to see, hear, feel, or sense you or any of your minions again or anyone connected with you.
+After this point, you must never attempt to contact, harm, or otherwise interfere with my life.”

-Had she been less selfish and less of a bitch then she probably would have thought to protect at least her own world, if not all the others.
+Had she been less selfish and less of a bitch, she probably would have thought to protect at least her world, if not all the others.
 Unfortunately, as we know, she was spoilt and only ever thought of herself.

 Lilith would hold herself to what she promised.
 She would give her word occasionally, and she would make deals often.
 She always did it carefully.
-She knew exactly how she would handle this; she would give the Princess precisely what she wanted.
-She had to wait, though, too soon, and the little shit might smell the trap.
+She knew how to handle this; she would give the Princess precisely what she wanted.
+She had to wait.
+Too soon, and the little shit might smell the trap.
 Take too long, and knowing the little brat, she’d get bored and leave.
 Such is the attention span of youth.

-So she waited.
+Sophia waited.
 Lilith counted down in her head from fifteen.
 She wanted to give the illusion that she was thinking it over.
 “You have my word,” she finally said.
-Sophia took one of the stones from her bag and threw it at the mirror.
+Sophia took one stone from her bag and threw it at the mirror.

 There was no force involved.
-She did not need to throw it hard just the slightest of contact would be enough.
+She did not need to throw it hard; the slightest contact would be enough.
 The mirror cracked the second the stone touched it, splitting in two straight down the middle.
 A small bolt of black lightning struck down at the very centre of the silvery pane.
 The brilliant metallic look vanished.
 It left only a cracked, clear pane of glass.
-The elden wood behind it still looked as good as new.
-Sophia waited, expecting the worse.
-The moment the stone had touched the glass, she had thought it a bad idea, but nothing happened.
+The Elden wood behind it still looked as good as new.
+Sophia waited, expecting the worst.
+The moment the stone had touched the mirror, she had thought it a bad idea, but nothing happened.

 Sophia rushed into the throne room, and she found the same.
-Her parents, along with everyone else, hung from the branches that had penetrated the walls.
-Parts of them on the floor and parts entangled from where the trees had entered.
-The lifeless bodies just draped with blood running down the clothes.
+Her parents and everyone else hung from the branches that had penetrated the walls.
+Parts were on the floor, and parts were entangled from where the trees had entered.
+The lifeless bodies were draped with blood running down their clothes.
 The drip-drip of the blood was maddening.
 It seemed to echo and be amplified by the old stone walls.
 A reminder in full Dolby ATMOS of what she had unleashed.
-The drips and drops bounced from the walls to her ears and then back.
+The drips and drops bounced from the walls to her ears and back.
 Sophia looked at her parents and tried to scream.
 No sound emerged.
 Her vocal cords were paralysed by shock.
 She then remembered something her father had once said.
 She had been playing, climbing trees, and he caught her as she had fallen.
 “You’ll be the death of me, young lady,” he said.
-And so she had been.
-This time the scream came, it came fast, and it came loud.
-It was still not enough to dampen the dripping noises that seemed to be vacationing in her head.
+And she had been.
+This time, the scream came; it came fast and loud.
+It was still insufficient to dampen the dripping noises that seemed to holiday in her head.

-The world shook once more, and it was suddenly covered in a blanket of darkness.
-Outside, the world had been covered in trees, each one reaching as far as Sophia could see.
+The world shook once more, suddenly covered in a blanket of darkness.
+Outside, the world had been covered in trees, each reaching as far as Sophia could see.
 The trees stretched over roads, holding each other like humans with linked hands at a May Day fete.
-They had blanked out the sunlight allowing only the tiniest haze of light through.
+They had blanked out the sunlight, allowing only the tiniest haze of light through.
 Each one was a separate pathway to another world.
 Now able to be seen by every man, woman and child left in this world.
 Outside the castle was a branch with a note pinned to it.